1. Morisot’s early years

 Only Camille Pissarro exhibited in more impressionist exhibitions than Morisot (he submitted to all eight).

 The progression evident in the works Morisot exhibited over the eight exhibitions is testament to her unceasingly experimental style.
 The first exhibition of 1874 featured 30 artists with 165 works.
 Here, Morisot displayed one of her largest works, ‘The Mother and Sister of the Artist’ from 1869-70.
-She also chose to hang eight more paintings, watercolours and pastels including.
+She also chose to hang eight more paintings, including watercolours and pastels.

-Many descriptions of this moment credit Manet with making the artwork into a success, negating Morisot’s role in painting every other aspect of the work.
+Many descriptions of this moment credit Manet with rendering the artwork a success, negating Morisot’s role in painting every other aspect of the work.
+Indeed, whilst beautifully painted, the black dress is a background part of the painting.

-However, at the time she was horrified, telling her mother that she would
+However, at the time Morisot was horrified, telling her mother that she would

 “rather be at the bottom of the sea”